vegaprotocol/specs/protocol/0053-PERP-product_builtin_perpetual_future.md

 1. Once the `max_settlement_data_gap` gets exceeded the market goes into auction with no fixed duration.
 It is possible to change the settlement cue and settlement data oracles during that auction.
 Before the arrival of correctly formatted data from the settlement cue and settlement data oracles `max_settlement_schedule_gap` gets triggered.
 Market only out of auction once correctly formatted data from all 3 oracles (in any valid order) arrives. (<a name="0053-COSMICELEVATOR-012" href="#0053-COSMICELEVATOR-012">0053-COSMICELEVATOR-012</a>)
 1. Receiving correctly formatted data from the settlement cue and settlement data oracles, but at time that violates the `vegaprotocol.builtin.timestamp` filter of the settlement data oracle does NOT result in periodic settlement.
 The market remains in auction mode for the entire `settlement_cue_auction_duration`, uncrosses, returns to continuous trading and does not attempt another periodic settlement until the next data is received by the settlement cue oracle (<a name="0053-COSMICELEVATOR-013" href="#0053-COSMICELEVATOR-013">0053-COSMICELEVATOR-013</a>)
 1. It is possible to change `max_settlement_schedule_gap` and `max_settlement_data_gap` market parameters via governance. (<a name="0053-COSMICELEVATOR-014" href="#0053-COSMICELEVATOR-014">0053-COSMICELEVATOR-014</a>)
+1. When the funding rate is positive the margin levels of parties with long positions are larger than what the basic margin calculations imply.
+Moreover, the additional amount grows as the funding payment nears and drops right after the payment.
+Parties with short positions are not impacted. (<a name="0053-COSMICELEVATOR-015" href="#0053-COSMICELEVATOR-015">0053-COSMICELEVATOR-015</a>)
+1. When the funding rate is negative the margin levels of parties with short positions are larger than what the basic margin calculations imply.
+Moreover, the additional amount grows as the funding payment nears and drops right after the payment.
+Parties with long positions are not impacted. (<a name="0053-COSMICELEVATOR-016" href="#0053-COSMICELEVATOR-016">0053-COSMICELEVATOR-016</a>)